 The Reddit Enhancement Suite is a great browser extension to enhance Reddit browsing.
 One of the very useful features is the ability to filter out all the links from sites that are not worth your time.
 I use it to filter out links to Twitter in several subreddits and for "newspapers" that post clickbait and misleading content (several UK "newspapers).
 I also use it to filter out links to sites with bad practices such as autoplay videos or popups.

 Follow this link to add a filter.
 I have found it hard to locate by browsing but at the current time it is found under the [SubReddit] section and then [filteReddit].
-Hopefully they keep the url and don't force you to try and figure out where it has moved to (if you are browsing this later.
+Hopefully they keep the url and don't force you to try and figure out where it has moved to (if you are browsing this after they make updates to the software).

 I first discovered this since /r/CollegeBasketball was full of all sorts of useless Twitter links.
 Removing them made the subreddit much better for me.